vitiral/simple-quality/improvements.md

     gets recorded in the requirements and implemented.
 5. Users should also be able to store their report in a log.
+6. There are several flags designed in `SPC-cmd` that were not implemented

 ## Integration Tests
 There are currently no tests designed or implemented